-Other substances that are irritating – such as perfumes and cold air — can make allergy symptoms worse.
+Other substances that are irritating for some people, such as perfumes and cold air, can make allergy and asthma symptoms worse.

 People who have hay fever all year round are often allergic to dust mites, animal fur and/or mould spores.
 If they have allergy symptoms only during spring, it is usually caused by pollen.

-Sometimes the cause of allergy symptoms such as a pet is obvious.
-Other times, your child’s doctor may need to identify what’s causing the allergy.
+Sometimes, the cause of allergy symptoms is obvious, for example, if your child is allergic to a pet.
+Other times, your child’s doctor may need to help you identify what’s causing the allergy.

 The specialist may suggest that your child has allergy tests (such as skin prick or blood tests) to identify the cause.

 Sometimes, the cause of your child’s symptoms is obvious, and you can take steps yourself to reduce their exposure to their allergens.

 You should see your doctor if you can’t easily identify the cause of your child’s symptoms.